Pouloo/ShellDocumentation/SHELL_MANUAL.md

 1989: Creation of BASH, the Bourne-Again Shell, by Brian Fox and the GNU project.
 With It is without a doubt the most widely used shell today.

 2004: First public presentation of MONAD (named after the book Monadology) a .NET framework based shell considered by its creators and users alike to be the prototype for POWERSHELL.
 The project's chief architect, Jeffrey Snover, meant it as a way to make linux tools available on a Windows system.[^1]
-[^1] We can notice part of this design philosophy with some default command aliases that come pre-assigned when installing the latest version of POWERSHELL, which make some commands almost identical to their unix counterpart.
+[^1] We can notice part of this design philosophy with some default command aliases that come pre-assigned when installing the latest version of POWERSHELL, which make some commands almost identical to their UNIX counterpart.

 2006: Release of POWERSHELL 1.0 on Windows vista, XP, and server 2003.
 The latest version of powershell is POWERSHELL 5.0, and comes with most feature we expect from a modern CLI.
 > [!NOTE]